House of 1000 Corpses: Plot

-When Denise doesn't come home, her father Don calls the police to report her missing.
+When Denise does not come home, her father Don calls the police to report her missing.
 Two deputies, George Wydell and Steve Naish, find the couples' abandoned car in a field with a dead, mutilated cheerleader in the trunk (one of five cheerleaders who went missing over a week ago, as explained in a news broadcast; an earlier scene established that the cheerleaders were being tortured, raped and killed by the Firefly family).
 Don, a former policeman, is called to the scene to help the deputies search.
 They arrive at the Firefly house and Wydell questions Mother Firefly about the missing teens.
 Mother Firefly shoots Wydell in the head and kills him; Don and Steve are then killed by Otis when they find more bodies of missing cheerleaders in the barn, along with a barely conscious Mary.

 Later that night, the three remaining teenagers are dressed as rabbits and taken out to an abandoned well.
 Otis torments Denise using the skin of her dead father's face as a mask.
 Mary attempts to run away, but is tracked down and stabbed to death by Baby moments later.
 Otis and the family burn the bodies on a pyre.

 Meanwhile, Jerry and Denise are placed in a coffin and lowered into a well, where a group of Dr. Satan's failed experiments break open the coffin and pull Jerry away, leaving Denise to find her way through an underground lair.
 As she wanders through tunnels filled with mutilated corpses, she encounters Dr. Satan and a number of mental patients; Jerry is on Dr. Satan's operating table being vivisected, and dies as Denise screams.
 Dr. Satan orders his mutated gargantuan assistant, who turns out to be Mother Firefly's ex-husband Earl, to capture Denise, but Denise outwits him and escapes by crawling to the surface as Earl is crushed by falling debris in the collapsing tunnel.

 She makes her way to the main road where she encounters Captain Spaulding, who gives her a ride in his car.
 She passes out from exhaustion in the front seat, and Otis suddenly appears in the back seat with a knife.
 Denise later wakes up to find herself strapped to an operating table, surrounded by Dr. Satan and Earl, who survived the cave-in.
 The movie ends with Denise screaming in horror and the words "The End?" displayed before the end credits.